spamegg1/spamegg1.github.io/gsoc-2025/README.md

-`ReadBuffer` refers to each invocation on the GPU reading a different buffer address, whereas `ReadUniform` refers to the "uniform" section of GPU memory that does not depend on invocation id.
+`ReadBuffer` refers to each invocation on the GPU reading a different buffer address, whereas `ReadUniform` refers to the "uniform" section of GPU memory that does not depend on the invocation id.
 Since we don't have access to the GPU here, we'll fake the buffers with some arrays:

 ```scala